Don't worry about data protection: LTI interfaces in Moodle

 • Use of LTI 1.3 / Advantage, as it employs modern security standards (e.g., OAuth 2.0, signed tokens)

-• Restrict data sharing in the tool configuration under "Privacy" (here, for example, you can specify that the username and email address should not be shared with the tool)
+• Restrict data sharing in the tool configuration under "Privacy" (here, for example, you can specify that the user name and email address should not be shared with the tool)

 • Regular monitoring of active interfaces